Information in the heading includes:

 - Salary: The pay for the position.
 Salary can be stated as an hourly wage or annual salary.
 A pay range may be used indicating flexibility based on applicant qualifications.

 - Contact: The contact person assigned to answer questions regarding this Job Announcement.

 - Bargaining Unit: A group of employees that a state administrative agency has certified as appropriate to be represented by a union for the purpose of collective bargaining.
 In Wisconsin, that agency is the Wisconsin Employment Relations Commission [WERC].
 See Ch.
 111, Wis.
 Stats.
 Certified bargaining units for state employees, with the exception of public safety employees as defined under s.
 111.81(15r), Wis.
 Stats., are prohibited from bargaining anything other than base wages.
 For the purposes of recruitment and selection, these bargaining units are considered non-represented and the procedures will be set in accordance the Wisconsin Statues Chapter 230 and the Rules of the Director (ER-MRS).
 Public safety employees are represented by the Wisconsin Law Enforcement Association and are able to bargain wages, benefits and other conditions of employment.

 - Area of Competition: Defines which applicants are eligible to apply for a recruitment.
-Choices are Open (all applicants are eligible to apply) or Vets Rating 30+ (applicants must have a veterans disability rating of 30% or more to apply).
+Open competition is open to all qualified applicants.

 - Deadline to Apply: The date application materials are due for the Job Announcement.

 - Assessment Information: If you see Preview Assessment next to assessment information you are able to look at the assessment prior to taking it.
 You do not need a Wisc.Jobs account to be able to preview the assessment, but you will need one if you wish to apply for a position.
 If there is no assessment information, read the How to Apply section of the job announcement.